 - This 10 minute stovetop granola is so simple to make you won't look back!

 - My 6 ingredient granola is packed full of flavor, but contains no refined sugar.
+It really is a great alternative to store bought breakfast cereal.

 - This recipe is really easy to double up so make up extra if you are planning brunch with family and friends.